Boreal toad

 The boreal toad (Anaxyrus boreas boreas) is the nominate subspecies of the western toad (Anaxyrus boreas).
-They are commonly found in the Southern Rocky Mountains, and their population has recently been on the decline due to an emerging amphibian disease, chytrid fungus.
+They are commonly found in the western U.S. and western Canada.
+Boreal toad populations have declined recently due to an emerging amphibian disease, chytrid fungus.
 The boreal toad is currently listed as an endangered species by Colorado and New Mexico.
 It is known in Colorado as the only alpine species of toad.

 Appearance

 Boreal toads lack a cranial crest, and can be distinguished from the other western toad subspecies, the California toad, by looking at its underbelly, which is covered by a considerable amount of dark blotches.
-Adult males on average are between 2.4–3.1 inches and females are 2.9–3.9 inches Their coloration can range from brown to green and they have a distinct white middorsal stripe.
+Adult males on average are between 2.4–3.1 inches and females are 2.9–3.9 inches Their coloration can range from brown to green and they have a distinct white mid-dorsal stripe.
 Both sexes have dry, warty skin and oval parotoid glands.
-Male boreal toads have no vocal sac, and therefore have no mating call.
+Male boreal toads have no vocal sac and therefore have no mating call.